 The sixth paper entitled “The State of the Art in Trust and Reputation Systems: A Framework for Comparison” coauthored by Zeinab Noorian and Mihaela Ulieru develops a framework to classify and compare trust and reputation systems.

-The seventh paper entitled “Trust and Distrust in Adaptive Inter-enterprise Collaboration Management” co-authored by Sini Ruohomaa and Lea Kutvonen proposes a trust management system that is adjustable to different and changing situations.
+The seventh paper entitled “Trust and Distrust in Adaptive Inter-enterprise Collaboration Management” co-authored by Sini Ruohomaa and Lea Kutvonen propose a trust management system that is adjustable to different and changing situations.

 The eighth and final paper entitled “Determinants of Consumers’ Perceived Trust in IT-Ecosystems” co-authored by Klaus-Peter Wiedmann, Nadine Hennigs, Dieter Varelmann, and Marc-Oliver Reeh investigates technological, individual and social drivers of trust within digital ecosystems.